IUREDCap/redcap-etl/docs/DeveloperGuide.md

 2. Edit the file ./tests/config.ini.
 Set the **db_connection** properties for the databases that you have set up.
 The "with-ssl" databases are databases that support SSL.
-You can use the same database for the non-SSL and SSL databasde configurations.
+You can use the same database for the non-SSL and SSL database configurations.
 If any db_connection properties are not set, then the tests that use those properties will be skipped.

 3. To run all of the database SSL tests, you also need to